modernmt/modernmt/VISION-AND-ROADMAP.md

 * 0.14 - Incremental Training (Online Learning) Beta Released
 * 0.14 - Adding more languages and quality to tokenization, now 45.

 * 0.15 - Integration within the Matecat CAT Tool.
-Able to adapt to the corrections and TM used be the translator.
+Able to adapt to the corrections and TM used by the translator.

 * 0.16 - Releasing commercial quality baseline engines for the top 5 languages.